MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ## What is a quantum program?

 A quantum program can be seen as a particular set of classical subroutines which, when called, perform a computation by interacting with a quantum system; a program written in Q# does not directly model the quantum state, but rather describes how a classical control computer interacts with qubits.

-This allows us to be entirely agnostic about what a quantum state even *is* on each target machine, which might have different interpretations depending on the machine.
+This allows you to be entirely agnostic about what a quantum state even *is* on each target machine, which might have different interpretations depending on the machine.

+When designing a programming language to express a quantum computation, the question naturally arises of whether qubits should be represented in the language, and if so, how.
+In the most naïve model of such a picture, there would be a software entity that represented each horizontal line, with little or no accessible state other than perhaps a label, but there are other possibilities.

+### Qubits as opaque references

 An important consequence of that is that Q# has no ability to introspect into the state of a qubit or other properties of quantum mechanics directly, which guarantees that a Q# program can be physically executed on a quantum computer.
 Instead, a program can call operations such as [`Measure`](xref:Microsoft.Quantum.Intrinsic.Measure) to extract classical information from a qubit.